Skip to main content

 Reconstitution math: a 5 mg BPC-157 vial + 2 mL BAC water = 2,500 mcg/mL (a 250 mcg dose = 10 units).
 A 5 mg TB-500 vial + 2 mL BAC water = 2.5 mg/mL (a 2 mg dose = 80 units).
 The Klarovel peptide calculator handles both.
 For schedule planning, the titration calculator builds the week-by-week view.

-Klarovel stocks BPC-157 and TB-500 separately in standard vial and pen formats.
-A combination blend product — sometimes marketed as "Wolverine" in research-use circles — combines both peptides into a single vial.
+Klarovel does not sell, source, or fulfil peptides; how you obtain BPC-157 and TB-500, in vial or pen form, is outside the platform.
+A combination blend product, sometimes marketed as "Wolverine" in research-use circles, combines both peptides into a single vial.
 Pre-blended products offer dosing simplicity (one injection vs two) at the cost of fixed peptide ratios that may not match every use case.

 For most research protocols, separate vials are more flexible: you can change the BPC-157 frequency, pause one while continuing the other, or adjust ratios based on injury phase (more BPC-157 early, more TB-500 sustained).